Insufficient Sleep Strongly Predicts Reduced Long-Term Well-Being

 Simple Steps That Restore Sleep Where It Breaks Down

-Lack of sleep shortens life, but the answer isn’t tricks or hacks.
+Lack of sleep significantly affects your well-being, but the answer isn’t tricks or hacks.
 Instead, focus on fixing the drivers that keep your nervous system alert at night and underpowered during the day.
 When you correct light exposure, energy supply, and daily timing, sleep length and depth follow.

 Anchor your body clock with morning light — It's important to get outside shortly after waking, ideally within the first hour of your day.
 Bright natural light tells your brain the day has started, which sets the timing for melatonin release later that night.
 If you skip this step, your internal clock drifts and bedtime slides later without you noticing.
 Even 10 to 20 minutes of outdoor light helps your brain place sleep where it belongs.